rootjalex/rootjalex.github.io/index.md

 Much of my pre-PhD research was applied to the <a href="https://halide-lang.org/">Halide</a> compiler, and I remain somewhat active in the language's development.

-I am generously supported by the NSF GFRP and a Stanford School of Engineering fellowship.
+I am supported by the <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2025-north-america">Qualcomm Innovation Fellowship</a> along with <a href="https://cgyurgyik.github.io/">Chris Gyurgyik</a>.
+I was previously supported by the <a href = "https://www.nsf.gov/funding/opportunities/grfp-nsf-graduate-research-fellowship-program">NSF GFRP</a> and a Stanford School of Engineering fellowship.

 <!-- <br> -->